takusui/Kat.ai/README.md

 <img src='https://raw.githubusercontent.com/takusui/Kat.ai/master/git/kat-logo.png' height="80">

 Kat.ai is a multi-platform chatbot that adapts while talking with you.
-This project aims to speed up the transition of AI into people's life by providing the user with ease of access.
+This project aims to speed up the development of intelligent bots and make them available for anyone who has enough computation power.
 Kat will be able to run in any environment and, by using an adaptable sequence to sequence model, speak any language.

 There are many posibilities when it comes to the customization:
 * Add your own 3D or 2D models and backgrounds.
-* User made themes.
 * Add your own voice bank.
 * Implement custom commands.
-* Sculpt Kat's personality to match your own or make it the opposite.
+* Sculpt Kat's personality to match your taste.
-* More to come.
+* Add pictures of you or of your friends so she can recognize you/them.

 ## Brain structure
 ![](https://raw.githubusercontent.com/takusui/Kat.ai/master/git/brain.png)